 The damage costs were updated in February 2019.
-For a method of how the damage costs are calculated please see the report published by Defra.
+For a method of how the damage costs are calculated please see the Air Quality damage cost update 2019 report (PDF, 1.13MB) published by Defra.

 Future flow projections used for asset valuation incorporate an average population growth rate and an assumed 2% increase in income per year (declining to 1.5% increase after 30 years and 1% after 75 years).
 Income elasticity is assumed to be one.
 Annual forecasts are discounted to 2018 present values using a 3.5% discount rate, reducing appropriately as per the Green Book methodology.
 More work is being conducted in this area.